 By taking trips to local museums, kids can get up close and personal with art.
+Some locations even have interactive exhibits, really encouraging the “hands on experience.”
 Show them pieces that others have created similar to what they create.
 Introduce them to different mediums, encouraging them to engage in new styles.
 Get excited with them over art, the beauty that is art.

 I come from a family of artists.
 Everyone on my father’s side has a strong love for the arts.
 All of us have our area that is near and dear to our heart.
 I grew up always surrounded by art, in one form or another.
 Taking trips to local museums, art galleries, I soaked up every minute of it!
 Because of this immersion, I connected with art.
 It stuck with me down to this day.

 I live and breathe art.
 It’s my passion, my love, my life.
 It’s a part of my identity.
 Without it, I would feel a void.
-I feel sadness when children do not have art in their lives.
-You can’t miss what you don’t have, but I honestly feel for them.
+I feel sad when children do not have art in their lives.
+It’s said you can’t miss what you don’t have, but I honestly feel for them.
 Never being introduced to the beauty that is art is heartbreaking.
-It’s one thing to have experienced and has no desire for it.
+It’s one thing to have experienced and have no desire for it.
 It’s another to have never been exposed to it at all.

 Everything a child scribbles is art, it’s beautiful and reflects what they are feeling.
 What more precious gift could you ask for?
 If you have ever received a drawing from a child I know you hold that treasure close to your heart, they poured their heart and soul into it, and you love it.
 I wouldn’t be surprised if any of you are reading this still have drawings hanging in your house from 10, 15, or even 20 years ago.
 My dad still has my pictures hanging in his garage, they are a little worse for wear, but he shows them proudly to any who comes over.

-I firmly believe all children should have art in their lives, even if it just doodling, as some may feel.
+I firmly believe all children should have art in their lives, even if it just “doodling” as some may feel.
 I also strongly believe that children should have books in their lives.
 I implore all of you, let’s help encourage a love for the arts.
-Let’s get our kids excited to doodle, draw, and sketch.
+Let’s get our kids excited to doodle, draw, sketch, and color.
 Let’s do everything we can to keep this love in them alive and vigorous!